 1. See Baños

-2. See the Otavalo Market
+2. Wander the Otavalo Market

-Otavalo is Ecuador’s most famous indigenous market.
+Otavalo, located less than 100 kilometers (60 miles) from Quito, is Ecuador’s most famous indigenous market.
 Handicrafts, jewelry, necklaces, musical instruments, and clothing are just a few of the things you can buy at this expansive market, one of the largest in all of Latin America.
 It’s open daily from 7am-6pm, but it’s best to arrive early in the day.

 3. Visit Cuenca